job seeker Resources

 A federally funded program that connects people with disabilities to technology so that they can live, work, learn and be a more independent part of the community.
 As part of a national network of technology-related assistance programs, their goal is to enhance independence, productivity, and quality of life for all South Carolinians through access to assistive technology devices and services.

-The South Carolina Achieving a Better Life Experience (ABLE) Savings Program allows individuals with disabilities the opportunity to save and invest money without jeopardizing existing benefits such as Medicaid and SSI.
+The Palmetto Achieving a Better Life Experience (ABLE) Savings Program allows individuals with disabilities the opportunity to save and invest money without jeopardizing existing benefits such as Medicaid and SSI.